ikjordan/picozx81/README.md

 **Notes:**

-+ To build for the RP2350 append -DPICO_MCU=rp2350 to the CMake command.
++ To build for the RP2350 append `-DPICO_MCU=rp2350` to the CMake command.
 The resulting `uf2` file will include rp2350 in its name
++ The Olimex RP2350PC has an onboard RP2350B processor.
+To build use `cmake -DPICO_BOARD=olimexrp2350pcboard -DPICO_MCU=rp2350 ..`
 + The [`buildall`](buildall) script in the root directory of `picozx81` will build `uf2` files for all supported combinations of mcu and board types
 + To debug using OpenOCD build and install OpenOCD as described in [Getting Started with Raspberry Pi Pico-series](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
-+ If debugging using MS Visual Studio Code then install the Raspberry Pi Pico extension.
-Commands loaded by this extension are used to determine the active MCU type in `launch.json`

 ## Extra Information